Pirates vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the Pirates and their opponents are 8-2-0 when it comes to hitting the over.
+- When it comes to the total, the Pirates and their foes are 7-3-0 in their last 10 contests.

-- The Pirates have covered the runline in all of their previous 10 games (two of those matchups had a spread.
+- The Pirates have covered the runline in all of their previous 10 games (one of those games had a spread.

 Read More About This Game